jazdmiller/jazdmiller/README.md

 #### 🌱  I’m currently working on ...

 SibLinks: A full-stack social media/prompt-generating app for siblings.
-Built with React, Bootstrap, Firebase
+Built with React, Bootstrap, and Firebase.

 ### Contact Me
 Feel free to reach out via LinkedIn or email (linked below profile picture) and let's build something great together! 🚀